YH-UtMSB/Courses/Learning/SDS-383D-STATS_MODELING_II/exericise3/exercise03_R.md

 h_solver = function(x.tr, y.tr, x.te, y.te, grp="wn"){
+  # the h_solver function estimates the best option for bandwidth
+  # (from given proposals) by picking out the h that gives the optimal
+  # performance in the test set

+  # these vectors will record test error and estimated y's respectively
   err = c()
   Y.eval = c()

   for (h in Bw) {

     # compute weights; weights are stored in matrix W